MichaelLin12/cheese-hackathon/README.md

 # Local Goods Distribution

-With the financial difficulties and hardships cause by the COVID pandemic, the state initiated aid programs together in partnerships with local organizations in the Madison area.
+With the financial difficulties and hardships caused by the COVID pandemic, the state initiated aid programs together in partnership with local organizations in the Madison area.

 <br />